abefetterman/kaggle-projects/trackml/README.md

 [Link to competition](https://www.kaggle.com/c/trackml-particle-identification)

 Cluster ~100k 3D points into ~10k particle tracks.
+The tracks are roughly circular in `x-y` and straight in `r-z` but difficult tracks contain soft collisions.
+The tracks roughly originate near center but about 10% originate outside the innermost detector.
+10% of points are noise.

 ## Model and Training